← Back to Terminal

 The Distinction for Shareholders

-.4 trillion of the $3.6 trillion cumulative capex (B×Base) is committed in 2024-2027 — before AI revenue has scaled — and the transition floor locks in another $0.6 trillion through 2029.
+This creates a gap between the infrastructure return and the shareholder return.
+A project can show an attractive accounting ROIC while destroying present value for the investors funding it.
+The mechanism is straightforward: $1.4 trillion of the $3.6 trillion cumulative capex (B×Base) is committed in 2024-2027 — before AI revenue has scaled — and the transition floor locks in another $0.6 trillion through 2029.
 By the time annual GP approaches annual capex (~2034), the discounted cost of the early years has compounded far beyond what the late-arriving gains can offset.

 The gap becomes concrete when compared to the AI premium currently embedded in hyperscaler valuations: